 2) Do some homework

 Instead of asking your new business opportunity to provide all the information you need, and risk putting them off your product, why not find some of it our yourself?
-With a little bit of well-structured homework, you can gather a vast amount of useful qualifying information, blowing your business leads away with an outstanding first impression.
+With a little bit of well-structured homework, you can gather a vast amount of useful information for sales lead qualification, blowing your business leads away with an outstanding first impression.
 Looking at your lead’s LinkedIn profile, you can discover details about their current role and business, whilst gaining insight into what topics interest them, and what may be currently concerning them.
 By thoroughly engaging with your lead’s business website you can gather basic contact details and an understanding of their latest news and product launches.

 3) Begin with BANT